 ✅Highlight essential sections effectively

-Find a modern design that emphasises your skills, qualifications, and experience from our pool of resume templates.
+Find a modern design that emphasizes your skills, qualifications, and experience from our pool of resume templates.